-Monique’s Expert Tip: For a little added stretch, an exercise band may be used for this stretch.
+Monique’s Expert Tip: An exercise band may be used for this stretch.
 Place the band underneath the foot and hold the band by the two ends.
 Keep tension in the band as you perform the stretch.

 - Stand facing a wall with your arms straight in front of you and your hands flat against the wall.